What To Do If You Lose a Filling or Crown

 The right treatment depends on the condition of the tooth and the type of restoration that was lost.
 If a small filling came out and the tooth is still healthy enough, the dentist may place a new filling.
 If a crown came loose but is still in good condition, the dentist may be able to re-cement it.

 If the tooth has additional decay or structural damage, a new dental crown may be needed.
+If the damage is extensive, our Large Cavity: Filling vs. Crown vs. Root Canal page explains how treatment options may change as more tooth structure is lost.
 In more advanced cases, the dentist may recommend an inlay, onlay, or root canal treatment before restoring the tooth.
 Early treatment often keeps the repair simpler and helps preserve more of the natural tooth.

 When a crown comes off, we check why it came loose before simply putting it back on.
 If decay, bite pressure, or a fracture caused the problem, re-cementing the crown without addressing the cause may not last.